 The name, address, telephone number and title of the person(s) in the organization requesting an exemption from whom further information on the request may be obtained; and

-The name, address, telephone number and title of the person(s) in the organization requesting an exemption who will be responsible for recording and making the information specified in paragraphs (f)(3), (4), and (5) of this section available to the executive officer and the location in which such information will be maintained.
+The name, address, telephone number and title of the person(s) in the organization requesting an exemption who will be responsible for recording and making the information specified in sections (f)(3), (4), and (5) available to the executive officer and the location in which such information will be maintained.

-An exemption shall be granted by the executive officer upon a demonstration that the requirements of paragraphs (b), (c), (d), (e) and (f) of this section have been met.
+An exemption shall be granted by the executive officer upon a demonstration that the requirements of sections (b), (c), (d), (e) and (f) have been met.
 The exemption will be granted in the form of memorandum of exemption signed by the applicant and the executive officer (or his delegate), which shall include such terms and conditions as the executive officer determines necessary to monitor the exemption and to carry out the purpose of this section.
 Any violation of such term or condition shall cause the exemption to be void.

 No fuel requirement shall apply to fuel used for an engine or vehicle dynamometer test, or to fuel used in the testing of motor vehicles or motor vehicle fuels on a test track.